jamshidhashimi/fastApi/fastapi.md

     return {"message": "Hello World"}
 ```

-Then run it live server:
+Then run it in the live server:
 `uvicorn main:app --reload`

 The command `uvicorn main:app` refers to: